rashidshafeev/delegate-mcp/README.md

 - [Detailed Usage Guide](docs/USAGE.md) - In-depth examples and file formats
 - [Development Guide](docs/DEVELOPMENT.md) - How to extend and modify the codebase
 - [Implementation Details](IMPLEMENTATION.md) - Overview of the current implementation
+- [Troubleshooting Guide](docs/TROUBLESHOOTING.md) - Solutions to common issues

+## Claude Compatibility

+This MCP server includes special handling for compatibility with Claude's MCP client implementation.
+If you encounter any JSON parsing errors when using Claude as a client, please see the [Troubleshooting Guide](docs/TROUBLESHOOTING.md).

 ## Contributing